markjolah/Tracker/README.md

 <a href="https://travis-ci.org/markjolah/Tracker"><img src="https://travis-ci.org/markjolah/Tracker.svg?branch=master"/></a>
 # Tracker
-Tracker is a particle tracking trajectory connector tool that is based on a sparse-matrix [linear assignment problem (LAP)](https://en.wikipedia.org/wiki/Assignment_problem) solver.
+Tracker is a particle tracking trajectory connector tool that generates trajectories by tracking swarms of interacting particles through a sequence of video frames.
- * Tracker uses a sparse matrix formulations of the [Jonker-Volgenant Algorithm](https://dl.acm.org/citation.cfm?id=30107)
+Tracker formulates optimal trajectory connection problems as instances of the  [linear assignment problem (LAP)](https://en.wikipedia.org/wiki/Assignment_problem), and uses the a sparse-matrix implementation of the [Jonker-Volgenant Algorithm](https://dl.acm.org/citation.cfm?id=30107) to solve the LAP problems.
  * Tracker provides C++ and Matlab object-oriented interfaces. [`tracker::LAPTrack`](http://markolah.pecos.us/Tracker/classtracker_1_1LAPTrack.html)
- * Tracker is designed for cross-platform complilation to Linux and Windows 64-bit targets.
+ * Tracker is designed for cross-platform compilation to Linux and Windows 64-bit targets.

 ## Trajectory connection problem